14 Popular and Cultural Brazilian Beverages

 Ingredients and Preparation

-Types of Brazilian Drinks
+Classifications of Brazilian Beverages

 Brazilian beverages are a blend of indigenous traditions and European influences, featuring a combination of unique ingredients and techniques.
 They utilize a variety of local fruits and other native ingredients.